Alani25/OysterBot/readMe.md

 ### v0.1.07
 - 🎩 **Hosting:** Improve memory & hosting
 - ✨ **Feature:** Allow bot to welcome new members
 - 🚔 **Modding:** Spam prevention features with bot.
 If the same user sends 10+ messages in the same minute, or sends a message that is detected as spam (15+ letters without a space will be detected as spam, ex: uhfkeskfksfnnksefnks), mute them for a minute.
-If they spam again, bot will mute again for double the time.
+If they spam again, bot will mute again for double the time, and so on.
 Mute info will reset after every hour (meaning if they spam again the next hour, it'll be back to 1 minute mute and goes up from there)
 - ✨ **Feature:** Creating reminders.
 Ask Oyster to remind you to do something at certain time, and it'll DM you or send a message inside the channel when the time comes.
 - 🔧 **Improvement:** Allowed bot to notice poems in **share channel** (used to only react to posts with embeds)
 - 🔧 **Improvement:** Allow user to view specific or next quote (extra parameter), and make it so that requesting new quote creates a new message rather than editing previous message (this is how it was at first but then I edited it to prevent spam and now I'm putting it back after watching recent user interactions)